 No matter how many thesis credits students take, they must prepare theses acceptable to their supervisory committee, the College Dean, and the Graduate Dean.
-See the Graduate Student Handbook, published online at the following site:
+The Graduate Student Handbook, published online at the following site:

-https://gradschool.ufl.edu/students/introduction.html for a definition of a thesis.
+https://gradschool.ufl.edu/students/introduction.html defines a thesis as stated below.
 The definition must be followed.